and22122/TypeScripting/README.md

 2. Pull up the program files.
 3. If there is no "main.js" file, go to the terminal and run the command "npx tsc main.ts".
 This should create a file called "main.js".
 4. Run main.js.
+5. Repeat the previous two steps for tuples.ts.

 ## Development Environment